Skip to main content

 Pricing

-Free entry to the farm.
-Donations appreciated.
-Additional paid activities available: riding lessons, pony rides, animal handling experiences, school holiday programmes, birthday parties, and room hire.
+Entry is free.
+Donations are appreciated.
+Additional paid activities available: riding lessons, pony rides, animal handling experiences, birthday parties, school visits.

 Accessibility